Private Nurse

 Private Nurse is a 1941 American drama film directed by David Burton and written by Samuel G. Engel.
 The film stars Jane Darwell, Brenda Joyce, Sheldon Leonard, Robert Lowery, Ann E. Todd and Kay Linaker.
 The film was released on August 22, 1941, by 20th Century Fox.

 Plot

-A nurse gets hired to take care of a gangster's daughter whose mother recently passed away, however the daughter does not know that her father is a gangster nor that her mother is actually alive.
+A nurse gets hired to take care of a gangster's daughter whose mother recently died.
+However, the daughter does not know that her father is a gangster nor that her mother is actually alive.
 The nurse has to be the one to deliver the truth.